vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

 ![Protected PII with Vaulty encryption](/img/cookbooks/safe-import/protected-pii-encrypted-tokenized.png)

-As you can see, we achieved the goal of this cookbook.
+We have achieved the goal of this cookbook.
 Now all data we pull from external API and store in local DB is protected (encrypted, hashed, tokenized).
-Tokenized data is stored inside Vaulty as well as encryption key.
-It is much easier for you to protect sensitive user data with tiny isolated service like Vaulty.
+Tokenized data is stored inside Vaulty as well as an encryption key.
+It is much easier for you to protect sensitive user data with tiny isolated services like Vaulty.

 Please, [submit questions and your feedback](https://github.com/vaulty-co/vaulty/issues)!
 We would be glad to help you with setting up Vaulty!